psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, the Authorization server, for the write operation,

 * shall require the `request` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
-* shall support [OAUTB] and only issue token bound refresh tokens as in [OAUTB] for write operations;
+* shall only issue holder of key authorization code, access token, and refresh token for write operations;
+* shall support [OAUTB] or HOKTBD as a holder of key mechanism;
 * shall verify that the pre-registered value for the following names are included in the request object;
     * `resources`: array of resources identifiers that the token will be used against;
 	* `authz_ep`: the uri to which the authorization request was intended to be sent;